micrometeo/sonic_utilities/ssbf/README.md

-# ssbf-lib: An open-source file format and Fortran library for storing and using raw ultrasonic anemometer data
+# ssbf: An open-source file format and Fortran library for storing and using raw ultrasonic anemometer data

 by Patrizia Favaron.